Heat Biologics, Inc. [HTBX] Price Analysis: Next Bullish Target is $4.92

 Shifting the focus to workforce efficiency, Heat Biologics, Inc. [HTBX] earns $193,128 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 267.18 and its Total Asset Turnover is 0.14.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 5.89 and its Current Ratio is 5.89.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.99, which indicates that it is 9.89% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 27.12.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.78, which indicates that it is 73.57% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 77.21.
+This RSI suggests that Heat Biologics, Inc. is currently Overbought.

 Conclusion: Is Heat Biologics, Inc. [HTBX] a Reliable Buy?